magsilva/RegexToolkit/README.md

   in the generated languages.
 This is nice for grading an entire assignment (consisting of multiple regular expression problems.)
+* `gradefa`: Takes a student finite automaton and a solution finite automaton (both read from [JFLAP](http://www.jflap.org/) files) and determines whether or not they are equivalent.
+Prints examples of incorrectly accepted or rejected strings in the case the student's automaton is not equivalent to the solution.

 There is some other useful stuff if you poke around a bit.